Table of Contents

 Affinity Diagrams

-Using our example of substandard work, Cause-and-Effect diagrams would highlight that a lack of training could contribute to the problem, and they could also highlight possible causes such as work overload and problems with technology.
+Using our example of substandard work, Cause-and-Effect diagrams would highlight that a lack of training could contribute to the problem, and they could also highlight possible causes, such as work overload and problems with technology.

-When your problem occurs within a business process, creating a Flow Chart, Swim Lane Diagram or a Systems Diagram will help you see how various activities and inputs fit together.
-This will often help you identify a missing element or bottleneck that’s causing your problem.
+When your problem occurs within a business process, creating a Flow Chart, Swim Lane Diagram or Systems Diagram will help you see how various activities and inputs fit together.
+This will often help you identify a missing element or bottleneck causing your problem.

 Problem-Solving Processes